xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 { "kind": "NotEnoughInteractions" }
 ```

 When there is an error, the system uses the `kind` field to specify what kind of error has occurred.
-There may also be a `details` field which can be used to better understand the error, be aware that
+There may also be a `details` field which can be used to understand the error better.
-the exact way details are encoded is not fixed and can change.
+Be aware that the exact way details are encoded is not fixed and can change.
+Feel free to contact us if you need support.

 In this case, we have `NotEnoughInteractions`.
 This means that the system needs to receive more interactions from the user to learn their interests and cannot provide personalised documents at this time.